-Visitors to the country will see one of the huge reasons for the smog and fog: heavy traffic in tiny areas.
-Officials sometimes order drivers to leave the car at home on alternate days to drive down the bad stuff in the air.
+When you visit Italy, you will see why there is so much smog and fog: heavy traffic in tiny areas.
+Officials sometimes order drivers to leave the car at home on alternate days to avoid too much pollution in the air.

 In Northern Italy, including big cities like Milan and Turin, has some of the worst pollution in all of Europe.
 In December 2017, both cities introduced traffic restrictions to try and reduce the impact of smog and air pollution.